shanface33/Wax_Figure_Face_DB/README.md

 |   Protocol2   | 720     | 240     | 240     | 1,200   |
 |   Protocol3   | 1,320   | 440     | 440     | 2,200   |

-Data labels (i.e., real/wax) have been proposed in each substets.
+Data labels (i.e., real/wax) are provided in each substet.

 ## Dataset Download